Goriška Brda (The Wine Hills)

 The cherry orchards of the Brda are one of the region's defining seasonal spectacles: in late April and early May, the hillsides turn white with blossom, and the annual Cherry Festival (Češnjin festival) in Dobrovo draws visitors from across Slovenia and Italy.
 Later in spring, the cherries ripen into an early harvest and roadside stalls sell them by the kilogram.
 The vineyards, which cover every south-facing slope, produce their harvest in September and October when the Brda takes on a warm amber and gold character that justifies every Tuscany comparison made about the region.

-For a VW T3, Goriška Brda is entirely manageable territory despite the narrow, winding nature of its roads — the hills are gentle, the gradients modest, and the surfaces generally good.
+For a classic / low-power campervan, Goriška Brda is entirely manageable territory despite the narrow, winding nature of its roads — the hills are gentle, the gradients modest, and the surfaces generally good.
 The main challenge is the width of the roads through the hill villages, which can make passing other vehicles tight.
 The reward is a completely unhurried, sun-drenched landscape that invites the kind of spontaneous stopping — at a family winery, at a roadside cherry stall, at a hilltop viewpoint — that defines slow travel at its best.

 Frequently Asked Questions